Final Fantasy VII: Advent Children: Legacy

 OverClocked ReMix's four-disc Final Fantasy VII unofficial tribute album, Voices of the Lifestream, contains one disc remixing music from the film.

 Final Fantasy XIII director Motomu Toriyama has stated that he felt the film showed "battles that have not been achievable in FF so far", and so tried to design the battle system for Final Fantasy XIII to create cinematic battles like the film.

-Cloud's design from the film is available as an alternate costume for Cloud in the crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros Ultimate.
+Cloud's design from the film is available as an alternate costume for Cloud in the crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
+Ultimate.
 The reveal trailer for Sephiroth as downloadable content in Super Smash Bros.
-Ultimate recreates the final battle between him and Cloud from the film, and several songs from the film appear in the game as part of the Sephiroth DLC pack.
-As part of the update, including Sephiroth, the design of Cloud's Advent Children costume Final Smash was changed to Omnislash Ver.
-5 of the film.
+Ultimate recreates the final battle between him and Cloud from the film, and several songs from the film appear as part of the Sephiroth DLC pack.
+As part of the update, the Final Smash of Cloud's Advent Children costume was changed to Omnislash Ver.
+5.

-The film's storyline will be recreated as part of the 2023 mobile game Final Fantasy VII: Ever Crisis.
+The film's storyline is planned to be recreated as part of the mobile game Final Fantasy VII: Ever Crisis.

+Nia DaCosta, director of The Marvels (2023), said that she cited Advent Children in her pitch for her film.